RedisLabs/redislabs-docs/content/rs/databases/redis-on-flash/rof-quickstart.md

 ## Step 2: Set up a cluster and enable Redis on Flash

 1. Direct your browser to `https://localhost:8443/` on the host machine to see the Redis Enterprise Software admin console.
-Click the **Setup** button to get started.
+Select the **Setup** button to get started.

 {{< note >}}